twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * 5.5 (2006-05-30) and 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be tested (version 6.0), installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
-* 12.0.0.2543 (2019-07-10) until 12.0.0.2565 (2020-03-06) – The program will hide the developer tools menu and some developer options and generated fonts will replace .notdef and many glyphs with the company's logo.
+* 12.0.0.2543 (2019-07-10) until 12.0.0.2565 (2020-03-06) – The program will replace .notdef and many glyphs with the company's logo in generated fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported.

 ## Windows version compatibility
 | Operating system              | Latest version |